Radoralev/EnhanceGAN-VolRecon/README.md

 # EnhanceVolRecon

-> Code of the paper 'Dual Pyramid Generative Adversarial Networks for Enhancing Room-Scale Scene Reconstruction' (CVPR 2024)
+> Code of the paper 'GAN-Enhanced Generalizable Novel View Synthesis' (CVPR 2024)

 ### [Project](https://project_website.github.io/EnhanceVolRecon/) | [arXiv](https://arxiv.org/abs/link_to_paper)

 ![teaser](./imgs/teaser.jpg)

 >**Abstract:** Building on the success of VolRecon, a novel generalizable implicit reconstruction method, we present an extension that employs dual pyramid Generative Adversarial Networks (GANs) to improve the quality of the reconstruction output.
-By addressing the presence of noise in the output of VolRecon, we enhance the images while preserving semantic information, resulting in a more accurate representation of room-scale scenes.
+We aimed to address the persistent problem of artifacts and distortions created by volumetric reconstruction methods, specifically using VolRecon as our baseline.
+Our method incorporates multiple conditioning steps in the generation step.
+Our model showed significant improvements in image quality over the baseline, according to metrics such as PSNR, MSE, and SSIM.
+This research represents an important step towards more advanced, GAN-based image enhancement techniques, and it opens up several promising directions for future research.

 If you find this project useful for your research, please cite:

 @misc{author2024enhancevolrecon,
-title={Dual Pyramid Generative Adversarial Networks for Enhancing Room-Scale Scene Reconstruction}, author={Ralev, Radoslav; Walha, Nassim}, journal={CVPR}, year={2024}
+title={GAN-Enhanced Generalizable Novel View Synthesis}, author={Ralev, Radoslav; Walha, Nassim}, journal={CVPR}, year={2024}